-The thing about Japanese Tattoos is they are both clandestine and open and this is precisely what makes them so fascinating.
+The thing about Japanese Tattoos is they are both clandestine and open which is precisely what makes them so fascinating.
 With the backing of their rich culture, history and allusions to meanings behind images, Japanese Tattooing was all about hand made stuff.
 Machines came in very late to the Japanese Tattoo scene.

 In the west Tattoos have grown as a ever growing collection of designs, but in Japan the tattoos are on a big scale, based on the entire arm or leg or even as total body tattoos starting from the neck to the feet.